-WIL sites will include Lethbridge and may include surrounding rural communities.
+WIL sites may include Lethbridge, surrounding rural communities, and may extend beyond these boundaries depending on WIL site availability and approvals.
 WIL's may include day, evening, and/or weekend schedules.
 Students will be expected to travel to assigned sites and will be responsible for arranging travel and any associated costs.